NecroCorey/Undernet-Trader/README.md

 Fourth, Chip Trader Machines haven't been changed yet, though they shouldn't be difficult once I locate them.

 Finally, I don't know how possible it even is, but I planned on trying to find a way to allow you to escape battles without requiring an escape chip.

+## Acknowledgments
+I wanted to thank a couple people for getting this off the ground.
+As someone with almost no coding experience it didn't even seem possible for me without their help.

+Thanks to Mips96 for creating this template for making simple randomizers.
+Even if we never actually spoke to one another. https://github.com/Mips96/SimpleRandomizerMaker

+As well as a Big thanks to Changmen for bearing with me when I was totally lost with basic coding stuff.